 It is very rare not to find a heat exchanger in a modern industrial plant.
-This equipment is so critical to the plant’s operations that it may even determine the overall energy efficiency.
+The heat exchangers are so critical to the plant’s operations that they may even determine the overall energy efficiency.
 Designing a good heat exchanger encompasses maintainability and types of fluids used, but we will try to focus on types of heat exchangers for now.
 Heat exchanger technology is as old as the duration that man has been using ovens and pots.
 To recap the principle of heat exchange, we need to look at the three methods of heat transfer namely radiation, conduction and convection.
 From the pot in those years to today’s advanced heat exchangers, the technology has undergone incredible transformation over the years.
 We already have a plate and frame heat exchangers weighing it at more than 400 tons.
 To move such a machine would require a jumbo jet or a powerful crane.
-Some estimates predict that the heat exchanger market will amount to 20.65 Billion USD by 2022.
+Some estimates predict that the heat exchanger market will amount to 19.9 Billion USD by 2026.

 There are different ways of classifying heat exchangers: